>>>Who We Are

 The 501 Alliance helps hundreds of agencies just like yours meet their obligations to employees under state unemployment compensation regulations and is an alternative to the Unemployment Insurance Agency (UIA).

 We were founded in 1972 when new tax laws made it possible for nonprofit agencies to handle unemployment compensation services through group reimbursement.
-Since then, The 501 Alliance has been one of the leading group unemployment compensation providers in Michigan.
+Since then, The 501 Alliance has grown to be the leading group unemployment compensation provider in Michigan.

 The Unemployment Insurance Agency (UIA) is the state agency that administers unemployment compensation.
 Some form of coverage is required and it is funded by a tax to the employer or by direct reimbursement of unemployment charges.